SimformSolutionsPvtLtd/react-native-skia-catalog/src/components/WirelessCharger/README.md

 # Wireless Charger

-`WirelessCharger` component can be used to provide a sensational animation when user charge their phone wirelessly.
+`WirelessCharger` component can be used to provide a sensational animation when user `charge` their phone `wirelessly`.

 #### 🎬 Preview